sachinym/Github-Advanced-Security/Extra/Module_2.md

 1. Now, in this repository, scroll down to the **Configuration options**.
 We can copy the example that includes the **`fail-on-severity`** possible values.

    ![github-advisory-database](images/g6.png)

+1. Go to the **Files changed** tab and review the code we added.
+  - What we find on **Line 54** is a **`val`** assignment calling **`login.objects.raw`**, which does not exist as a function in this project.
+  - While other static analysis tools would likely have marked **Line 50** as a SQL injection, the CodeQL analysis performed as part of code scanning correctly marks this as a **`Clear-text logging of sensitive information`**.
+This is the power of CodeQL in action - accurately tracing dataflows and identifying security vulnerabilities in your code without all of the noise.